Ask Chef Dennis

 The first step in making this classical French dessert is melting the chocolate.
 Using a stainless steel bowl over a pot of simmering water will melt the chocolate easily.

-Add the egg yolks to the bowl of your mixer and begin to whip them until doubled in size, then begin to slowly pour the sugar in a steady stream into the yolks.
+Add the egg yolks to the bowl of your mixer and begin to whip them until they have doubled in size.
+Then, slowly pour the sugar into the yolks in a steady stream.
 Continue to whip for another minute.

 Add the Kahlua and coffee to the whipped eggs.